CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 5. Within the game's Properties menu, set its compatibility tool to the latest official Valve Proton 7 (Proton 7.0-6 at time of writing).
 6. Launch the game once in order to generate a Proton prefix, then quit the game.
 7. Download and extract [the latest release of the script](https://github.com/Macitron/Polyversal-Linux-CoZ-Patcher/releases).
+    - You can also clone this repo or download a copy under the Code button at the top of the page if you want to use the latest (unstable) development version.
+[Here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons).
 8. Navigate to the folder containing these files using the terminal emulator of your choice.
     - Konsole is the default for Steam Deck.